ImTheSquid/SplitLargeFiles/README.md

 - Automatically open file manager once download is complete
 - Manual refresh controls both per-message and per-channel in context menus
 - Automatic full-file deletion for your own chunk files that doesn't spam Discord's API
+- Full support for new multi-upload system with automatic rate limiting to prevent API spam

 ## Installation
 ### Github